heedoooch/heedoooch/README.md

 - 👋 Hi, I’m Hidaya /heedoooch/
-- 👀 I’m interested in ِِMachine Learning & Deep learning.
+- 👀 I’m interested in ِِMachine Learning & Data Science.
-- 🌱 I’m currently learning NLP algorithms
+- 🌱 I’m currently learning NLP, LLM and GenAI algorithms
-- 💞️ I’m looking to collaborate on projects that involve ML and computer vision.
+- 💞️ I’m looking to collaborate on projects that involve ML and LLMs.
 - 📫 How to reach me: hidayabouchouka@gmail.com

 <!---